ARMmbed/mbed-os-5-docs/docs/tutorials/first_app/blinky_compiler.md

 Open the folder where the executable file was downloaded, and then click and drag (or copy and paste) the file to your Mbed board's USB device folder.

-Once you have flashed the file to the board, press the board's "reset" button.
+Once you have flashed the file to the board, press the board's reset button.
 The LED blinks.

 ### Debug